 (iii) The composition of Regional sections may be altered with the agreement of the relevant countries and the approval of the Steering Committee, or by General Council.

 (c) The General Council

-(i) The General Council shall consist of the two liaison persons from each affiliated countryies Branch together with the officers of the association.
+(i) The General Council shall consist of the two liaison persons from each affiliated country together with the officers of the association.

 (ii) It shall be convened at least once every two years.

 (iii) It shall determine policy of the association in accordance with the constitution.

 (iv) Liaison Persons who are unable to attend General Council can authorise another member of their branch to vote in their place.
 This authorisation must be in writing and given to the Secretary prior to the General Council Meeting.

 (i) The Steering Committee shall consist of officers elected by a postal ballot of members and members elected by Regional Sections.

 (ii) Each person elected to officership of the association – with the exception of the Chairperson – shall be elected for a three year period.